OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 November 2016.md

 - Trump's success caught the system by surprise; they wanted **Hillary** to win
 - The truth about the control structure ("**man behind the curtain**") may be revealed soon
 - There is not much compromising information on Trump, giving him some leverage
+- Blackmail is a major control mechanism; Epstein and similar figures are tied to Israeli interests for manipulation of elites.

 ---

 ## Esoteric Work & Personal Development